What is Interfaith Caregivers?

 - You can volunteer as often or as little as you want.

-- We can schedule you depending on your schedule: once a week, monthly, as needed, special events…
+- We’re flexible!
+You can say “yes” when your schedule allows: once a week, monthly, as needed, or special events.

-- Summer residents and people who fly south for the winter are invited to apply!
+- Summer residents and people who go south for the winter are invited to apply!

 Do volunteers get any training?

-- If a you want to drive people you must have a valid driver’s license and auto insurance.
+- If a you want to drive for us you must have a valid driver’s license and proof of auto insurance.